Our association includes attorneys of

 WTTW Czechs in Chicago Film: To learn more and help contribute to the film, please visit www.czechsinchicago.com

-February 7, 2015: Czechoslovak Allied Organizations 57th Representative Ball Drury Lane Oak Brook, IL.
-Contact and RSVP email
+February 7, 2015: Czechoslovak Allied Organizations 57th Representative Ball Drury Lane Oak Brook, IL - SOLD OUT - Reserve tickets for the 58th Representative Ball tentatively February 6, 2016 Contact CAO

 The Bohemian Lawyers’ Association of Chicago is the oldest ethnic Bar Association in Illinois.
 We are proud to support our community.
 The Bohemian Lawyers' Scholarship Fund, a 501(c)(3) non-profit organization, has awarded $150,000 in grants to 77 law students since 1999.All persons of Czech, Moravian, Ruthenian, Silesian or Slovak ancestry enrolled in an accredited law school in the greater Chicagoland area are eligible for a Bohemian Lawyers’ Association of Chicago (BLAC) annual scholarship.
-Scholarships of $2,000 or more are made payable to the recipient’s law school and are presented at the Bohemian Lawyers' Annual Installation Dinner in May.
+Please complete this form and attach your essay as noted below.
+Scholarships from $2,500 up to $5,000, payable to the recipient’s law school, are presented at the BLAC Annual Installation Dinner in May.
+Applications must be postmarked or e-mailed on or before April 9, 2015.

 Please forward scholarship applications and corresponding documents in PDF format only to:

-or via postal mail to the following address:
+or mail hard copy documents to the following address:

 Bohemian Lawyers’ Association of Chicago Scholarship Committee